ClinicalDataScience/datacentric-challenge/Readme.md

 #### The config

 We use a YAML file to control all configuration parameter for the model, the datamodule and the training and testing procedure.
-A default config is provided in `config/config.yml`.
+A default config is provided in [config/test_config.yml](config/test_config.yml).
 The three main sections are `data`, `model`, and `trainer`:

 - `data`: All arguments you want to pass to the DataModule ie. data_dir, num_worker (cf. [autopet3/datacentric/dataloader.py](autopet3/datacentric/dataloader.py))
-- `model`: Model arguments (lr, sw_batch_size, pretrained and ckpt_path)
+- `model`: Model arguments (lr, sw_batch_size, pretrained, resume and ckpt_path)
 - `trainer`: Supports all trainer args, except for callbacks and logger which belong to the fixed code

 #### The datamodule